 RESTful data services in WSO2 Micro Integrator supports OData (OData protocol version 4 - OASIS standards), which makes RESTful data access easier.
 In a normal data service, you will write SQL queries for CRUD operations that will be performed on the data.
 In other words, to be able to GET, UPDATE, POST, or DELETE data in a database, the data service should have separate SQL queries written for each purpose.
 However, when you enable OData for your RESTful data service, these CRUD operations will be enabled automatically, which allows RESTful data access using CRUD operations out of the box.

-Currently, OData support is only available for RDBMS datasources, MongoDB datasources and Cassandra datasources using the following endpoint:
+Currently, OData support is only available for RDBMS datasources.
+You can use the following endpoint URL:

 - Expose multiple datasources using a single data service.